alkihis/busy-bird/README_file_helper.md

 - `FileHelperReadMode.internalURL` : Get internal URL of the file
 - `FileHelperReadMode.json` : Read as text and parse to JSON automatically
 - `FileHelperReadMode.binarystr` : Read as binary string
+- `FileHelperReadMode.fileobj` : Return a `File` object that represent the file

 ```js
 helper.read(path, method); // => Promise<string | any | ArrayBuffer>